-The Lifespan/Tufts/Brown Center for AIDS Research (CFAR) is a joint research effort between Tufts and Brown Universities and their affiliated hospitals and centers.
+The Providence/ Boston Center for AIDS Research (CFAR) is a joint research effort between Brown University/Lifespan, Boston University/Boston Medical Center and Tufs University/Tufts Medical Center.
 The CFAR is part of a national program begun by the National Institutes of Health in 1988.
 There are currently 20 Centers for AIDS Research (CFARs) located at academic medical centers throughout the U.S.

-The Lifespan/Tufts/Brown CFAR has brought together all senior AIDS investigators at the Tufts and Brown Universities and their affiliated hospitals in a user-friendly structure which has been successful in supporting on-going research among active AIDS investigators and in stimulating new AIDS research by young investigators and by others who had not previously been involved in this research area.
+The Providence/Boston CFAR has brought together all senior AIDS investigators at the Tufts, Boston, and Brown Universities and their affiliated hospitals in a user-friendly structure which has been successful in supporting on-going research among active AIDS investigators and in stimulating new AIDS research by young investigators and by others who had not previously been involved in this research area.
 Besides the extensive efforts in Southeastern New England, the leadership has expanded the scope of international studies through the training of international collaborators and collaborative research at international sites.